 But first, I’d like to address a few of the questions people often have when thinking about thrift shopping and zero waste.

-With all that touched upon, let’s get to the good stuff: the zero waste guide to thrift shopping!
+With all that touched upon, let’s get to the good stuff: the zero waste thrift shopping guide!

 I would say that about 90% of my wardrobe is thrifted, and I’ve become quite the connoisseur of shopping the racks of local thrift stores.
 It can be a bit intimidating to see racks upon racks of unsorted clothes ahead of you, but with a little practice you’ll be finding treasures in no time!